-Rear-end collisions are very common.
-According to facts and statistics on highway safety from the Insurance Information Institute (III), rear-end collisions make up about 7.2% of fatal crashes with a moving motor vehicle.
+Rear-end collisions are prevalent.
+According to facts and statistics on highway safety from the Insurance Information Institute’s (III) highway safety facts, rear-end collisions make up about 7.2% of fatal crashes with a moving motor vehicle.
 That’s not including rear-end accidents that are not fatal but leave the victim with injuries and vehicle damage.
-If you were injured in this type of crash, you might be wondering, “can I sue for a rear-end collision?”

-Although rear-end accidents tend to be less serious than other types of accidents, they can still be dangerous, especially if you were rear-ended while operating a smaller vehicle like a motorcycle.
-You can face costly medical bills, missed work time, disabilities, vehicle damage, and mental anguish as a result of your injuries.
+Although rear-end accidents tend to be less severe than other types of accidents, they can still be dangerous, especially if you got rear-ended while operating a smaller vehicle like a motorcycle.
+In addition, you can face costly medical bills, missed work time, disabilities, vehicle damage, and mental anguish as a result of your injuries.

-If you did not cause your rear-end accident, you have a legal right to sue for the recovery of your damages (Georgia Code § 51-1-6).
+If you did not cause your rear-end accident, you have a legal right to sue for the recovery of your damages under the Official Code of Georgia Annotated (OCGA) §51-1-6.
 When getting a fair settlement from the at-fault party’s insurance company is not an option, filing a lawsuit is sometimes the best option.

 The Legal Process After a Rear-End Collision